MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Add-SPOTenantRestrictedSearchAllowedList.md

 ## SYNOPSIS

-Add a list of sites to the allowed list.
+Adds a list of sites to the restricted search allowed list.

 ## SYNTAX